Calendar of Free Activities

 BIRD WATCHING OUTING

-👉 BYO chair, morning tea, binoculars, camera and insect repellent.
+👉 Bring: Morning tea, chair, binoculars, sunscreen, suitable footwear/clothing and insect repellent.

 This group visits the beautiful waterways and bush areas in and around Mandurah to observe what species of birds are in the area.
 They record the species identified and report their findings to Birdlife Australia.